Dear students, please find below the MMOPKE admission results for the second group of exams for PASS students enrolled for the 2020-21 academic year.

 What are connected trails?

-Connected trails are information sheets accessible to all and spread over several routes.
-They can be accessed via a QR CODE, using a smartphone or tablet.
-They enable you to discover the riches of the garden on your own.
-The four different routes are displayed at the entrance to the Jardin des Plantes: all you have to do is let yourself be guided, or get lost in the alleys.
+The connected trails are information sheets accessible to all and spread across several routes.
+They can be accessed via a QR code using a smartphone or tablet.
+These allow you to discover the riches of the garden at your own pace.
+The four different routes are displayed at the entrance to the Jardin des Plantes: simply follow the guide, or choose to lose yourself in the paths.

-On these botanical cards, you'll find information about the plant you're scanning, such as a description, its uses and habitat.
-A fun way to learn more about the flora that surrounds us!
+These botanical fact sheets provide a range of information about the plant you are scanning, such as a description, its uses, and its habitat.
+It's a fun and entertaining way to learn more about the flora around us!

-For the moment, you can find five connected trails in the Jardin des Plantes.
-These are likely to evolve over time, thanks to your collaboration.
+For now, there are five connected trails within the Jardin des Plantes.
+These are likely to evolve over time thanks to your collaboration.

 The SMART’BOTA trail

-The second connected trail at Montpellier's Jardin des Plantes, and the first with an educational vocation, it was created in 2018 for Tela Botanica's Introduction to Botany MOOC for which Denis is the referent.
-Its aim is to introduce botany to enthusiasts.
+The second connected trail in Montpellier's Jardin des Plantes, and the first educational trail, it was created in 2018 for Tela Botanica's introductory MOOC on botany , for which Denis is the lead instructor.
+The goal of this trail is to introduce enthusiasts to botany.
 It features around sixty species and introduces you to the main plant families.

 The SMART’PHARMA trail

-An extension of the first "SMART'BOTA" trail, this trail was created for students at Montpellier's Faculty of Pharmacy.
-A multitude of plants can be used for therapeutic and medicinal purposes.
-The trail enables to students to combine the the theoretical aspects of their courses with the practical aspects of observing plants directly in the Garden.
+An extension of the first "SMART'BOTA" trail, this trail was created for students at the Faculty of Pharmacy in Montpellier.
+Indeed, a multitude of plants can be used for therapeutic and medicinal purposes.
+This trail allows students students to combine the theoretical aspects of their courses with practical aspects by directly observing the plants in the Garden.
 This educational trail is also accessible to all.
-It also features some sixty plant species.
+It also features around sixty plant species.

 The REMARKABLE TREES trail

-This trail, created in 2014, is the oldest in the Jardin des Plantes.
-It allows you to discover all the secrets of the great trees of the Jardin des Plantes.
-It's also the only trail that can be walked without your smartphone, as it has reading desks, but don't hesitate to flash the QR Codes integrated into the panels to connect to all the secrets of botany!
-This connected trail is made up of 25 species of trees chosen from among the garden's most remarkable and oldest.
+This trail, created in 2014, is the oldest trail in the Jardin des Plantes.
+It allows you to discover all the secrets of the Jardin des Plantes' tall trees.
+It is also the only trail that can be explored without your smartphone, as it has reading stations, but feel free to scan the QR codes on the panels to connect to all the secrets of botany!
+This connected trail features 25 tree species chosen from among the most remarkable and oldest in the garden.

-This trail, created as part of Tela Botanica's MOOC Herbes Folles (second edition planned for this autumn!), aims to help you rediscover these plants, pejoratively referred to as "weeds".
-They, too, have their virtues, and beyond their inconveniences, which cannot be denied, play an important role in our environment.
-Les herbes folles du jardin invites you to take a closer look at the issues surrounding biodiversity.
-This tour will enable you to see these "weeds" in a different light...
+This trail, created for Tela Botanica's MOOC Herbes Folles (Wild Herbs) (second edition planned for this fall!), aims to help you rediscover these plants that are pejoratively referred to as "weeds."
+They too have their virtues, and beyond their disadvantages, which cannot be denied, they also play an important role in our environment.
+The wild herbs in the garden invite you to reflect on the issues of biodiversity.
+This trail will allow you to see these "weeds" in a different light...

-The last trail is somewhat unusual in that it is itself connected to a participatory science.
-Become a player in this CNRS program by observing the 12 species that make up the trail.
-Its aim is also to raise awareness of global warming by introducing us to phenology (the observation of periodic events, in this case in plants).
-At the entrance to the Jardin des Plantes, you can ask for a specially designed form on which to record your observations.
-This data will help scientists to better understand and monitor climate change and its associated issues.
+The last trail is somewhat unique in that it is itself connected to a citizen science program.
+Become a participant in this CNRS program by observing the 12 species that make up the trail.
+Its goal is also to raise awareness about global warming by introducing us to phenology (the observation of periodic events, in this case involving plants).
+At the entrance to the Jardin des Plantes, you can ask for a specially designed sheet on which to note your observations.
+This data will help scientists to better understand and monitor climate change and its issues.

-If you'd like to discover more about Montpellier's Jardin des Plantes using digital tools, you can download the SMART' FLORE application for all your Android devices.
-It offers you :
+If you would like to discover more about Montpellier's Jardin des Plantes through digital tools, you can download the SMART' FLORE app on all your Android devices.
+It offers:

 • Trails near you

-• Access to all botanical files created as part of this collaborative project
+• Access to all botanical records created as part of this collaborative project

-The SPES (Soins Primaires Environnement et Santé) program is a training project of the University Department of General Medicine of the Montpellier-Nîmes Faculty of Medicine and the Avicenne University Multi-Professional Health Centre in Cabestany.
-A one-day training session for General Medicine interns and a conference for the general public will take place on September 9, 2021.
+The SPES (Primary Care, Environment, and Health) program is a training project run by the University Department of General Medicine at the Montpellier-Nîmes Faculty of Medicine and the Avicenne University Multidisciplinary Health Center in Cabestany.
+A training day for interns in general medicine and a conference open to the general public will take place on September 9, 2021.

-It is part of the call for projects launched by ARS Occitanie as part of the 3rd Regional Health-Environment Plan, of which it is one of the winners.
-In particular, it aims to strengthen citizens' and healthcare professionals' understanding of environmental health.
+It is part of the call for projects launched by the Occitanie Regional Health Agency (ARS) as part of the 3rd Regional Health and Environment Plan, of which it is one of the winners.
+In particular, it aims to strengthen the ownership of environmental health among citizens and health professionals.

 Project organization

-• Distance learning for interns in general medicine (1st year of DES de Médecine Générale) and teachers in the department of general medicine.
+• Distance learning offered to general medicine interns (first year of DES in General Medicine) and teachers in the general medicine department.

-• This face-to-face event will take place on Thursday, September 9, 2021, in the historic building of the Montpellier-Nîmes Faculty of Medicine.
-Aimed at general medical interns in the 1st year of their DES, the morning will be devoted to presentations and discussions with experts in environmental health, and the afternoon to work sessions with interns to co-construct thesis work in environmental health.
+• A face-to-face course will take place on Thursday, September 9, 2021, at the historic building of the Montpellier-Nîmes Faculty of Medicine.
+Aimed at first-year DES general medicine interns, the morning will be devoted to presentations and discussions with environmental health experts, and the afternoon to working sessions with the interns to jointly develop thesis projects in environmental health.

-Doctor François Carbonnel, Senior Lecturer in General Medicine at the Montpellier-Nîmes Faculty of Medicine and general practitioner at the Avicenne MSPU, is the winner of the call for projects launched by ARS Occitanie.
+Dr. François Carbonnel, lecturer in general medicine at the Montpellier-Nîmes Faculty of Medicine and general practitioner at the MSPU Avicenne, has been selected as the winner of the call for projects launched by the Occitanie Regional Health Agency (ARS).

-Why did you decide to set up this Primary Care Environment and Health course?
+Why did you want to set up this Primary Care, Environment, and Health training program?

-The environment can pose risks to our society and our health.
-This training course is designed to raise awareness of environmental health among our colleagues.
-We want to train them in this little-known field.
+The environment can pose risks to our societies and our health.
+This training course raises awareness among our colleagues about what environmental health is.
+We want to educate them about this still relatively unknown field.

-What is the aim of this new training course?
+What is the purpose of this new training program?

-Thanks to this training, future general practitioners will first be able to identify the risks that the environment poses to health, so as to be able to treat them.
-Secondly, they will be able to predict and avoid them.
+Thanks to this training, future general practitioners will initially be able to identify the risks that the environment poses to health so that they can treat them.
+Subsequently, they will be able to predict and avoid them.

-This course is aimed primarily at interns and teachers of general medicine.
-The aim is for the training to become permanent and useful, so that we can offer it on a wider scale and ensure that environmental health issues are addressed in all regions.
+This training is primarily intended for interns and teachers in general medicine.
+The aim of this training is to make it sustainable and useful so that we can offer it on a larger scale and ensure that environmental health issues are addressed across all regions.

 September 9

-The day will be divided into two parts: the first will be devoted to training interns and teachers of general medicine.
-A second phase, open to the general public, will include a conference.
+This day will be divided into two parts: the first part will be dedicated to training interns and teachers in general medicine.
+The second part will be open to the general public and will include a conference.

 Here is the program for these two parts: